 Llanbadarn Fawr Church is situated on the outskirts of Aberystwyth.
 It was here on January 20th 1830 that Daniel Jones married Anne Griffiths.
 Daniel would have been approaching his 28th birthday and Anne would have been 26.
-The parish church records states that both Daniel and Anne were living in the parish at the time of their marriage.
-These early dates of pre 1841 (this was the date of the first census records) means that checking details like addresses are so much more difficult.
-However, from future census records such as the 1851/61 we were able to ascertain that Daniel was born in the parish of Llanfihangel y Creuddyn and Anne was born in Llanbadarn Fawr.
+The parish church records state that both Daniel and Anne were living in the parish at the time of their marriage.
+These early dates of pre-1841 (this was the date of the first census records) means that checking details like addresses are so much more difficult.
+However, from future census records such as 1851/61, we were able to ascertain that Daniel was born in the parish of Llanfihangel y Creuddyn and Anne was born in Llanbadarn Fawr.
 Their eldest child John was born in 1832 also in Llanbadarn Fawr and it was from here that we could trace back to find the marriage.

 When exactly Daniel moved from Cwmystwyth to Llanbadarn Fawr we do not yet know, or indeed the reason why.
 Another interesting item regarding Daniel is that he was a twin.
 Each generation that followed him also bore twins, down to my Grandfathers generation at which point it seems to stop.

 What occupation Daniel was employed in during this period of his life has still not been verified.
 It is well known that by the time he and his family had arrived in Merthyr Tydfil he was a barber.
 Perhaps he picked up this skill in Llanbadarn or nearby Aberystwyth to escape the lead mining industry in Cwmystwyth?
-Again, we cannot assume until we find the neccessary evidence.
+Again, we cannot assume until we find the necessary evidence.